sm-moshi/helm-charts/charts/argus/README.md

 - Argus reads its config from `/config/config.yml` (mounted from a ConfigMap by default).
 - Set `config.raw` to provide the full YAML string, or use `config.data` for a structured map.
 - Secrets are not stored in this repo.
 Provide them via an existing Secret or create one at install time.
 - You can keep the `service` block in a separate file and load it with `config.serviceFromFile`.
+- Optional: enable auto-icons for services with `config.autoIcons.enabled`.

 ## Install